Juan Carlos I Landing Helicopter Dock, Spain

 Aircraft, amphibious and relief operations

 The hangar can accommodate 12 aircraft, while six aircraft can be parked on the flight deck.
-The ship will have two elevators, with a capacity to carry bigger aircraft in the future.
-The vessel's displacement for air operations is 24,660t and maximum sustained speed is 21kt.
+The ship has two elevators, with a capacity to carry bigger aircraft in the future.
+The vessel’s displacement for air operations is 24,660t and maximum sustained speed is 21kt.

 The ship has a dock of 69.3m length and 16.8m width.
 Her flooding deck can carry four LCM-1E/LCM-8 + 4/6 SUPERCAT type RIBs, one LCAC and LVTs.
 Displacement of the LHD for amphibious operations is 27,079t, while the maximum sustained speed is 19.5kt.